You largely constructed your depression. It wasn’t given to you. Therefore, you can deconstruct it. – Albert Ellis

 Even if all this makes sense, it’s sometimes difficult to get into a positive frame-of-mind when faced with emotional difficulties.
 In such instances, it will help if you play inspiring music in the background.
 Music can be a powerful motivator and can quickly shift your emotions in empowering ways.
 Play some inspiring music in the background and allow the music to move you into a better place.
 Once there, get yourself in front of a mirror and talk to yourself in an encouraging way.
 The physical act of looking at yourself in the mirror is powerful because it’s probably the last thing you want to do when in a depressed state.
 However, it is one of the most important things you can do as long as you approach the process with a positive frame-of-mind.

 And if after all this you are still struggling and find it difficult to find the courage to talk to yourself in a more positive way, then make an effort to find some gratitude.
 Ask yourself about all the things you are grateful for in the moment.
 However, don’t just stop there.
 Find out why you are grateful for these things in order to discover how that really makes you feel.
 If anything, gratitude will help to refocus your mind on the things that matter most.

 Curiosity: Ask Better Questions

 Curiosity is the one key that will open doors of opportunity that depression keeps you from accessing.
 Being curious means having the courage to ask important questions that will help you to explore different perspectives, viewpoints, possibilities and avenues for moving forward.
-Being curious is the act of attempting to think a little differently then normal, and then taking the necessary steps to make positive change that will help improve your life and circumstances.
+Being curious is the act of attempting to think a little different than normal, and then taking the necessary steps to make a positive change that will help improve your life and circumstances.